All the old manuscripts from the 15th century that contain the text from La danse macabre of St. Innocents are unfortunately without illustrations.

 At the end comes a ballad with the refrain, »pour bien mourir et vivre longuement«.
 This is one of the three old ballads that were included in Miroer Salutaire.
 The ballad is closed with the words: »Finis presentis opusculi« ("the end of the present little work").

 After "the present little work" has ended, comes the dead queen and then the authority reappears to repeat the same two verses that he delivered a few pages ago.

-As the content shows, the BNF 995 is very dependent on Marchant's books.
-None of the many manuscripts contain a dead queen, four cadaver musicians or abbess, prioress, bigot woman or fool.
+As the content shows, the BNF 995 is very dependent on Marchant's printed books.
+None of the many manuscripts contain a dead queen, four dead musicians or abbess, prioress, bigot woman or fool.
 Nor are there any other versions of Danse Macabre containing »A mort a mort«, Death on a pale horse or Aveugles.

 The problem is that if the artist behind the BNF 995 only has looked in the books of Marchant, then BNF 995 is unable to tell us anything about the original painting on the cemetery of St. Innocents.

 The French national library has scanned BNF 995 in a good resolution; see external link.

 For more details about the text, read the men's dance, the women's dance or comparison between Marchant's printed book and the BNF 995.